Madivoli/saas_revenue_churn_analysis/README.md

 ##
 ##
+**REVENUE TRENDS**

 <img width="1006" height="569" alt="image" src="https://github.com/user-attachments/assets/94d7094e-300c-4f53-b7ff-11e1f596be6c" />

-**REVENUE TRENDS**
-**MRR Trend**
+**MRR Trend:**

-While CloudTask Pro shows strong peaks in mid-year revenue (July), **the current MRR trend is characterized by high volatility**.
-The company is **currently in a cycle of 'acquisition-led growth' followed by 'churn-led contraction.'** To achieve a smoother growth curve, CloudTask Pro must **shift its focus from 'Monthly Acquisition' to 'Annual Retention,' specifically targeting the Q4 'December Dip'**.
+While CloudTask Pro shows strong peaks in mid-year revenue (July), the current MRR trend is **characterized by high volatility**.
+The company is **currently in a cycle of acquisition-led growth** followed by **churn-led contraction.** To achieve a smoother growth curve, CloudTask Pro must **shift its focus from monthly acquisition to annual retention**, specifically targeting the Q4 December dip.

 - The dips in January, March, May, August, October, and December are **caused by churn exceeding new sales.** For example, the dip in December ($542 average) suggests that while new signups might slow down, existing customers are likely cancelling or downgrading their plans before the new fiscal year.
-- Every 2–3 months, **the business sees a surge (likely from a sales push), followed by a "correction" where low-usage users (those below our 50% threshold) churn out**.
+- Every 2–3 months, **the business sees a surge (likely from a sales push), followed by a "correction" where low-usage users (those below the 50% threshold) churn out**.
 - **July ($1,128) is the highest performing month.** This likely indicates a successful "mid-year" upsell campaign or the onboarding of several Enterprise-level clients simultaneously, which pulls the average upward.

 ##
 ##
+**NRR Analysis**

 <img width="999" height="569" alt="image" src="https://github.com/user-attachments/assets/e44d5ba3-bc21-4880-979b-97c7a3639ca7" />

+The NRR analysis reveals exactly what the MRR trend analysis is hiding: **CloudTask Pro is currently running a "leaky bucket" business model.** While the MRR trend showed revenue increasing, we can now see that **the growth is entirely dependent on aggressive new sales, which are barely staying ahead of massive internal losses.**
+- **There were massive drops in revenue in June ($-33,328) and September ($-37,547).** In those months, the revenue lost from customers leaving (churn) or downgrading (contraction) was significantly higher than any upgrades or expansion from the current customer base.
+- In September, **we had a surge in new business (16.28%), but the -$37k leak from existing customers nearly neutralized the entire sales effort for that month.** This suggests that the surges aren't signs of a healthy, growing market – they are "rescue missions" to keep the total MRR from collapsing.

+**Business Implications:**
+- CloudTask Pro is spending a lot of money (CAC) to acquire new customers **just to replace the revenue it's losing from the existing ones.** This is an expensive way to grow.
+- The massive drops in Net Existing point to one of two things:
+  - **Poor onboarding:** Customers join during a surge month, realize the tool is too complex, and leave 3-4 months later.
+  - **Seasonal budget cuts:** Customers are cleaning up their SaaS spend at the end of quarters (June and September are both quarter-ends).

+**Strategic Recommendation:**
+- **The 90-day retention" initiative:** Since we have massive leaks in June and September, **CloudTask Pro should start a success check-in 30 days before these two months.** It should target customers with the lowest feature usage to prevent the cliff.
+- **Pivot to expansion:** Instead of focusing purely on New Business, **CloudTask Pro should set a KPI for Expansion MRR.** If it can get the existing customers to spend just 5% more each month, the drops in Net Existing will shrink, and the total MRR will skyrocket.
+- **Investigate the "why":** CloudTask Pro should use the data to filter customers who churned in June and September.
+Was it a specific industry?
+Was it mostly users on the "Starter" plan?